carlosp420/nymphalidae_diversification/MS_revised.md

 ### Estimation of trait-dependent speciation rates
-As the MEDUSA and MultiMEDUSA approaches estimated an increase in net diversification in the clade Ithomiini, we tested whether this pattern can be explained by increase in birth-rate due to hostplant use and performed analyses with the
-"binary state speciation and extinction"
-[BiSSE; @maddison2007] Bayesian approach as implemented in the R package ``diversitree`` [@fitzjohn2012].
+As the MEDUSA and MultiMEDUSA approaches estimated an increase in net diversification in the clade Ithomiini, we tested whether this pattern can be explained by an increase in the birth-rate due to hostplant use and performed analyses using the "binary state speciation and extinction" [BiSSE; @maddison2007] Bayesian approach as implemented in the R package ``diversitree`` [@fitzjohn2012].
 MuSSE [@fitzjohn2012] is designed to examine the joint effects of two or more traits on speciation.
 Because most of